annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Objects

-With the help of the API you can access files, settings and more.
+With the help of the API you can access the file system and settings.
 A fundamental object is `$this->yellow->page` to access the current page.
 The API is divided into several objects and basically reflects the file system.
 There's `$this->yellow->content` to access content files, `$this->yellow->media` to access media files and `$this->yellow->system` to access system settings.
-The source code of the entire API can be found in file `system/extensions/core.php`.
+The source code of the entire API can be found in file `system/workers/core.php`.

 ``` box-drawing {aria-hidden=true}
 ┌────────────────────────────────────────────────────────────────────────────┐